-Prior employment in an animal related field is always beneficial when starting a pet boutique business.
+Prior employment in an animal-related field is always beneficial when starting a pet boutique business.
 Experience in retail sales, especially as a pet product sales representative, will prove particularly useful.

 Before opening your pet boutique you must take into account various business and legal considerations.
 You should consult your accountant regarding the advantages and disadvantages of forming your business as a sole proprietorship, limited liability company, or other entity.

-You should also contact your local government with regard to any permits or licenses that could be necessary for your business.
+You also should contact your local government with regard to any permits or licenses that could be necessary for your business.
 Obtaining an insurance policy should also be on the planning checklist.

 Select Your Products

 A pet boutique can carry a wide assortment of products and pet care items.
 Some boutiques specialize in creating customized items.
 Such services could include letting customers choose their own materials and design for custom pet bedding, or engraving pet identification tags and collar nameplates.
-Handmade local leather goods, such as collars and leashes, are often popular purchases for pet owners.
+Handmade local leather goods, such as collars and leashes, often are popular purchases for pet owners.

 Generally, the inventory of a pet boutique can include pet care supplies, clothing, bedding, travel carriers, a variety of toys and treats, and gift baskets.
 Some boutiques also operate a pet bakery and create all-natural gourmet treats.

-Animal themed human apparel may also be of interest to consumers, especially to those owners who are fans of a particular breed.
-Breed specific items can be hot sellers, so it is wise to keep items relating to the popular breeds in stock.
+Animal-themed human apparel may also be of interest to consumers, especially to those owners who are fans of a particular breed.
+Breed-specific items can be hot sellers, so it is wise to keep items relating to the popular breeds in stock.

-Other venues where you can advertise your pet boutique may include veterinary clinics, dog grooming shops, doggie day care businesses, supermarkets, retail shopping centers, and office complexes.
-Events like dog shows and pet industry expos are also excellent places to set up a booth to offer samples and demonstrations of products.
+Other venues where you can advertise your pet boutique may include veterinary clinics, dog grooming shops, doggie daycare businesses, supermarkets, retail shopping centers, and office complexes.
+Events like dog shows and pet industry expos also are excellent places to set up a booth to offer samples and demonstrations of products.

 Additional advertising options include placing an ad in the phone directory, creating a personalized web page, or taking advantage of advertising opportunities with local media outlets.
-If you create a website be sure to allow your customers to subscribe to a mailing list for a weekly or monthly newsletter featuring special offers, events, and coupons.
+If you do create a website, be sure to allow your customers to subscribe to a mailing list for a weekly or monthly newsletter featuring special offers, events, and coupons.